William McMillan (American politician)

-William McMillan (March 2, 1764 - May, 1804) was a lawyer, Judge, County Commissioner, and Delegate to the 6th United States Congress from the Northwest Territory.
+William McMillan (March 2, 1764 - May 1804) was an American lawyer, judge, county commissioner, and delegate to the 6th United States Congress from the Northwest Territory.
 He was among the first settlers of what would become Cincinnati, Ohio.

 Early years and education

 He was born on March 2, 1764, near Abingdon, Washington County, Virginia, (Note: He was also said to have been born in 1760.) the second of nine children.
 (Note: Only one source states that he was a minister, when the sources that say that he wanted his son to be a minister do not say he was a minister.)
 His parents were Mary Leeper and William McMillan (died 1810), (Note: He is also said to have died in 1837.) who is of Scottish-Irish heritage and emigrated to the colonies from Ireland before 1775.
 He fought at the Battle of Kings Mountain during the Revolutionary War and had 200 acres on South Fork.
 Between 1785 and 1791, he received 900 acres in property grants and purchased 20,000 acres.
 The land was located in Knox County, Tennessee, from what is now Chilhowee Park to the Wooddale area, where he built a house.
 It still stands at 7703 Strawberry Plains Pike (called the Alexander McMillan House).
 He was one of the county's largest landowners.
 (Note: Alexander and William McMillan were both at Abingdon, Virginia.
 They both fought at Kings Mountain, and they both moved to Knox County, Tennessee.
 William, though, is consistently reported as Lawyer, Judge and Congressman William McMillan's father.
 William and Mary Leeper had a son-in-law named Alexander McMillian, who married their daughter Martha McMillan.
 She is said to have married her first cousin.)

 Wren Building, College of William & Mary.
 With a construction history dating back to 1695, it is part of the college's ancient campus.

 Staunch Christians, they wanted their son to be a minister and sent him to college early in life.
 He studied higher philosophy and exact sciences at College of William & Mary, Williamsburg, Virginia, in 1775.
 The first in his class, he graduated during the Revolutionary War.

 Between 1776 and 1787, McMillan worked on a farm and studied.
 He studied law.
 McMillan graduated from Mount Zion College, Winnsboro, South Carolina, in November 1787.
 He read about John Cleves Symmes’s Trenton Prospectus about the Northwest Territory and decided to purchase a lot between the Little and Great Miami Rivers.